kaufman-lab/build_containers/README.md

     singularity shell oras://ghcr.io/kaufman-lab/geospatial_plus:4.1.0

 Note that singularity will cache remote images, so there's no need to explicitly save an images to disk using `singularity pull`, even if you're using it repeatedly.

-If you want to guarantee code will always use the exact same image, you can use a digest instead of a tag. e.g.:

-    oras://ghcr.io/kaufman-lab/geospatial_plus@sha256:199a842f806cde1c0df27a9be5cb1e594c9ed05bb3866db851bc0815e6630497

 Note that in order to use these images with singularity you need to preface the package fingerprints with `oras://` (as in the examples).